 How different is Paul’s prayer then the prayers we pray?
 Our typical prayers are all about us and temporal things.
 “God please heal grandma.
 And please help me get a good grade on my test tomorrow.
 Help me pay my bills.
 Help me find my keys.”
 That last one I am particularly guilty of.
 And of course, we end our prayers with the magic words, “In Jesus’ name.
 Amen.”
 We treat God like a magic genii.

 Paul’s prayer is for the Ephesians but it is about God.
-Paul’s prayer is for the Ephesians to be strengthened and to know Christ’s love.
+Paul’s prayer is for God to strengthen the Ephesians and they know Christ’s love.
 Why?
 So that God can be praised.
-Paul’s prayer is really then about God to God.
+Paul’s prayer is about God to God.
 He prays that God will receive glory in the Church and in Christ.
 Doing well on a test, or getting the quarterly report finished and filed on time does not bring glory to God.
 It brings glory to you and me.

 The fact is you cannot do what Jesus did.
 Jesus lived a sinless life, died on the cross, and rose from the dead.
 Jesus paid the price for your sins.
 Can you do any of those things?
 No!
 You cannot do anything close to any of those things.
 Paul prayed that God strengthens the Ephesians through God’s Spirit.
 It is only through the power of God that we live a life that brings glory to Him.

 We always try to steal God’s glory.
 We claim we have accomplished something.
 We did it.
-Or we think we stood firm in the face of temptation.
+Or we stood firm in the face of temptation.
 We did it.
 But the fact of the matter is we did nothing!
 It was the spirit that gave us strength.
-That is why Paul prayed that God strengthen the Ephesians with the Spirit, to bring glory to Him through His church of which every believer is a part forever and ever.
+That is why Paul prayed that God strengthens the Ephesians with the Spirit.
+It was to bring glory to Him through His church of which every believer is a part forever and ever.
 Pray you bring glory to God.